thesharlinator/jedi-holonet/README.md

 	```

 - Go to:
-	- The AngularJS graphical user interface will be deployed at: http://localhost/
+	- The graphical user interface will be deployed at: http://localhost/
 	- The NodeJS / Swagger API is available at http://localhost:3000/
 	- The Swagger UI of your API will be up at http://localhost:3000/docs

 > The Docker Compose file uses mounted volumes; you might run into some issues on Windows.
-I've tested it only on Ubuntu 12.04 and Mac OS (El Capitan).
+I've tested it only on Ubuntu 12.04 and Mac OS X (El Capitan).

-How to use/test the API
+How to use the API (Swagger UI)
 ----------

-1. Head over to Swagger UI http://localhost:3000/docs
+1. Head over to the Swagger UI http://localhost:3000/docs
 2. You should see the list of available endpoints
-3. Test them out at your leisure!
+3. Have fun!